 Performance categories and how to pick the best model for your use case

-This section groups no-sub soundbars into practical performance buckets so you can match a bar to how you actually use it.
+This section groups All in One Soundbars into practical performance buckets so you can match a unit to how you actually use it.
 For each bucket you’ll get selection criteria, quick objective thresholds to scan for on spec sheets, and the realistic trade-offs.
+Whether you’re a casual viewer or a dedicated home theater enthusiast, understanding these categories will help you identify which All in One Soundbars best align with your listening habits and room conditions.

 Compact — dialogue and small-room TV